SparklePigBang/cunt-soul/README.md

 Note on Two Player Games
 ------------------------

 Some card and field abilities will have no effect in two player games, for example, when a `J` is played, both as card and in field position, the effect cannot come into play as a player cannot choose themselves to be the next person to play.
-Similarly the king as a card has no effect in a teo player game.
+Similarly the king as a card has no effect in a two player game.

 Credit